 How to do such a check?
 First of all, you need to find out the working mechanisms of the market you’re planning to enter.
 Then, analyze your future competitors and leaders of the market, think about your target audience, and find their pain points that can later be turned into your product’s functionality.

 Market and business need analysis is an integral part of a business plan.
-Find out more about business plan creation in our complete guide!
+Find out more about technology company business plan creation in our complete guide!

 Look thoroughly for an outsourcing partner and interview them